Up to 90% of a project manager’s time is spent communicating and a significant portion of that time should be spent gathering information from others.

 Then get consensus on the outcomes and the agenda.
 Review ground rules for the inquiry.
 Make modifications, as needed, based on group needs.
 Now you’re ready to start.

-Phase 2: Inquire
+Phase 2: Inquiry

-Pose the question
+Pose the Question

 Listen carefully to the response.
 Do you understand what the person means?
 Check your understanding by probing for clarification.
 Check your assumptions with the other person.
 Do not challenge or disagree with what the person is telling you.
 This is an inquiry, not an inquisition.
 Your purpose is to understand the other person’s point of view, not to debate it.

-Record the response
+Record the Response

 It’s best to record on self – stick notes (using a marker) and slap these onto banner paper.
 You want everyone involved in the process to be able to see the response.
 Do not edit the person’s comments.
 If what they said is too long to fit on a self – stick note, ask them how you might abbreviate what they said.
 Make sure, however, that you don’t lose the client’s meaning; notes that are too short are prone to misinterpretation.